MAGALA-RICHARD/apsimNGpy-documentations/doc/model inspection.rst

     Only a few key model types are inspected using :meth:`~apsimNGpy.core.apsim.ApsimModel.inspect_model` under the hood.
 Inspecting the entire simulation file can produce a large volume of data, much of which may not be relevant or necessary in most use cases.

-    If certain models do not appear in the inspection output, this is intentional â€” the tool selectively inspects components to keep results concise and focused.
+    If certain models do not appear in the inspection output, this is intentional.
+The tool selectively inspects components to keep results concise and focused.

     For a complete view of the entire model structure, we recommend opening the simulation file in the APSIM GUI using :meth:`apsimNGpy.core.apsim.ApsimModel` method